 With that being said, let's start planning that next scuba diving vacation.

-Grand Cayman is the largest of the 3 islands that comprise the Cayman Islands (the other 2 are Cayman Brac and Little Cayman; read our review of Cayman Brac here).
+Grand Cayman is the largest of the 3 islands that comprise the Cayman Islands (the other 2 are Cayman Brac and Little Cayman; read our review of Cayman Brac here and a dive trip review of Little Cayman here).

 Still, it is only 22 miles long by about 8 miles wide.
 The island is flat with the highest point only about 60 feet above sea level.